Big data in logistics and supply chain management

 The advancements in robotics, Big Data, and the Internet of things make smart warehouses real.
 Amazon fulfillment centers provide vivid examples of logistics automation.

 Big Data technologies are of top importance in operating such warehouses.
-The algorisms have to process huge amounts of data to choreograph hundreds of robots.
+The algorithms have to process huge amounts of data to choreograph hundreds of robots.
 They determine how many bots should be deployed, which routes they should use, how fast they should move, etc. Complex simulations are run to determine the optimal parameters.

-On-Road Integrated Optimization and Navigation technology (ORION) by UPS
+On-Road Integrated Optimization and Navigation Technology (ORION) by UPS

 UPS, one of the largest shipping couriers globally, began testing its ORION algorithm in 2003, but it was deployed only in 2012.
 In 2019, the company added UPSNav to its route guidance platform.
 UPSNav provides turn-by-turn directions to guide drivers to specific package pickup and drop-off locations near the recipients, even if they are not visible from the street.
 ORION implementation resulted in a route reduction of eight miles per driver.